-STUDENT SIGNATURE DATE
+DATE

-PARENT/LEGAL GUARDIAN SIGNATURE DATE
+STODENT SIGNATORE DAIL

-STUDENT HANDBOOK:
+PARENT/LEGAL GUARDIAN SIGNATURESTUDENT HANDBOOK: DATE

-I have reviewed this student handbook and the Hall County Cor Discipline Procedures.
-I am aware of school rules and regulations. responsibility for the care and return of all materials issued to me.
-I u be assessed a fee for loss or damage and I agree to pay assessed fee(I agree to assumenderstand that I wil
+I have reviewed this student handbook and the Hall County Code of Conduct and Discipline Procedures.
+I am aware of school rules and regulations.
+I agree to assume responsibility for the care and return of all materials issued to me.
+I understand that I will be assessed a fee for loss or damage and I agree to pay assessed fee(s).

 STUDENT SIGNATURE DATE

 PARENT/LEGAL GUARDIAN SIGNATURE DATE

-${\it This signed form will be retained annually in each student's file.}$
+This signed form will be retained annually in each student's file.